U 2 Luv

 "U 2 Luv" is a song by American singer-songwriters Ne-Yo and Jeremih.
 It was released on May 29, 2020.
 The song interpolates elements of two classic 1980s hits – Mtume's "Juicy Fruit" and Zapp's "Computer Love".
 On October 23, 2020, an official remix was released, featuring rapper Lil Durk and singer Queen Naija.

-The song peaked at number 66 on the Billboard Hot 100, marking Ne-Yo's first appearance on the charts since 2014's "Time of Our Lives".
-Eventually, the song was included on his eighth studio album, Self Explanatory (2022).

 Background

 Ne-Yo described the song on Instagram, referencing the COVID-19 quarantine: "My friend Jeremih and I have created the perfect soundtrack for you and quarantine bae".

 Music video

 The video was uploaded on August 8, 2020, directed by Chad Tennies and Caleb Seales.
 The visual follows Ne-Yo and his wife, Crystal Renay, as they take to the floor of a closed roller skating rink – with a cameo from comedian Jess Hilarious – while Jeremih and his girlfriend enjoy a cozy night at home.